CamKeys-Git/neuralNetwork/README.md

 # neuralNetwork
-Neural network with MatLab for number recognition
+Neural network using MatLab for number clasification